mccsssk2/03.BeatBox2013-2014/README.md

 using which rich phenomena (e.g. spiral wave filament dynamics) have been studied by others.

 I implemented several modules (cell RHS, ADI solver, RK4 solver) and extended it for use with external libraries in a separate branch.
-I implemented several examples and simulations.
+I implemented documentation, several examples and simulations.
 The documentation and source are distributed by VNB from:

 http://wiener.ex.ac.uk/~vadim/home/software/BeatBox/beatbox.html